LIPS-scheme/lips/REFERENCE.md

 ```
 (not x)

-Function return true if value is false and false otherwise.
+Returns true if value is false and false otherwise.
 ```

 ## nth
 ```
 (nth index obj)

-Function return nth element of the list or array.
-If used with different
+Function that returns the nth element of the list or array.
-value it will throw exception
+If used with a non-indexable value it will error.
 ```

 ## null-environment
 ```
 (null-environment)

-Function return new base environment with std lib.
+Returns a clean environment with only the standard library.
 ```

 ## null?
 ```
 (null? expression)

-Function check if value is nulish.
+Predicate that tests if value is null-ish (i.e. undefined, nil, or
+Javascript null).
 ```

 ## number->string
 ```
 (number->string x [radix])

-Function convert number to string with optional radix (number base).
+Function that converts number to string with optional radix (number base).
 ```

 ## number?
 ```
 (number? expression)

-Function check if value is a number or NaN value.
+Predicate that tests if value is a number or NaN value.
 ```

 ## numbers?